 Students will build a mastery of skills using a curriculum that emphasizes conceptual understanding.
 Students will compute, perform calculations, solve problems, create expressions and make decisions based on logic and reasoning.
 The mastery of basic concepts allows students the freedom to problem solve and interpret results.
 The mathematical content is taught in a repetitive fashion using a variety of skills in an interesting way.
 In the fifth grade students focus on fractions, decimals, and long division.

 Students will continue to expand their reading and writing skills, be able to identify parts of a sentence, and parts of speech.
 Students will build skills for paragraph writing and exploring sensory details.
 Students continue to work on reading vocabulary, decoding, comprehension, reference, study and literature skills.
 Students are continuing to increase their volume of independent reading for appreciation of literature and enjoyment.
 They are also challenged to polish their speaking and listening skills.

 Fifth grade science is based on physical, life, and earth sciences.
-We study the elements and their combinations, plants and animals, water, land, oceans, the sun, and the solar system.
+We study the elements and their combinations, plant and animal cells, human body systems, water resources, the water cycle, and the solar system.
 All areas are covered through investigation and experimentation.